FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/DebugPanel.md

 [Image]

 Next are the detail and coarse heightfields used by VerdantCamera itself.
 As these fields contain full float values you can use the range sliders below them to adjust what values to use as maximum and minimum when mapping to greyscale.
-There's also a toggle to draw scale that flips from the height value to the scale value.
+There's also a toggle to draw the scale in the field rather than the height.

 [Image]

 Finally, there is the culling tile map and the typemap.
 Culling tiles are what Verdant uses to determine what to draw, and when shown in the scene they are drawn as a bounding box.
 The colors represent the different types present in them, and you can use the layer mask above them to hide or show certain types.
 To the right is the detail typemap, which works similarly but has the same resolution and scale as the detail height field.

-All the fields will update as the camera moves, both in the panel and when drawn in the scene.
-Remember that most fields are only updated when the objects drawn to them change or the camera moves sufficiently far away though.
+The fields will be updated if an object drawing to them is changed or if the camera moves out of range.
+You'll see the changes reflected immediately, both in the panel and scene view if used.